 Looking For Additional Semester Credit Hours?

 - PSY 424.
 Animal Behavior.
 3 hrs.
-Prerequisite: PSY 110.
 Study of animal behavior with emphasis on the comparison of psychological processes along the phylogenetic scale.
-Taught by Heidi Lyn, Ph.D.
-Class Number 7439.
+Prerequisite: additoinal prerequisite for PSY majors: with grade C or better, or permission of department chair.
+8 am - 12 pm, taught by Heidi Lyn, Ph.D.